 “We want to help students create a ‘home away from home.’
 This year’s Back to Campus collection offers the opportunity to easily combine the various styles to create a unique look, … (and) allows shopper to decorate any space in a way that best reflects their personality,” Ahlman said.

 To make the most of small spaces, the experts at HGTV recommend trying out various arrangements of furniture to find the best fit.
 Stacking beds, putting a dresser in a closet, or moving desks may provide more floor space in a small room.
 When adding accessories, they recommend thinking “multifunctional, compact, and mobile.”

 For example, “when buying furniture for a dorm room or small college living space, the smartest thing you can do is choose pieces that are multifunctional.
-A futon is the perfect example; by day it can be used as a sofa, but by night it can instantly turn into a full bed.”
+A futon is a perfect example; by day it can be used as a sofa, but by night it can instantly turn into a full bed.”